What Is a Solo 401(k)?

 - Figure out if you are eligible for a solo 401(k).
 If you are self-employed or own a business and have no employees, then you are qualified.
 If you want to grow your business in the future, keep the single participant rule in mind.

 - Find a solo 401(k) provider.
 Once you have decided if you want to open an account, you need to find a provider that meets your needs.
 Setting up a solo 401(k) is different than when a company sets up a traditional 401(k) or SEP IRA.
 Keep in mind things like cost, reputation, and investment flexibility.
-Blooom and Personal Capital are robo advisors that handle solo 401(k)s and it's easy to set up an account with them.
+Blooom and Empower are robo advisors that handle solo 401(k)s and it's easy to set up an account with them.

 - Complete the required paperwork.
 Setting up a solo 401(k) requires a bit of paperwork.
 Your provider should be able to walk you through all the documents needed.